Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 Shop our solutions →

 Eating at the table?
 Your cat's there.
 Typing at your desk?
 Your cat's there.
 Doing your business in the bathroom?
-Your cat's there.
-While you love having your buddy around, sometimes you start to wonder, "Why does my cat follow me everywhere" or, "Why is my cat so clingy?
+Your cat follows you everywhere he's there.
+While you love having your buddy around, sometimes you wonder, "Why does my cat follow me everywhere?" or, "Why is my cat so clingy?
 He follows me around constantly!"

-Cats follow us around for a variety of reasons, most of them harmless.
-In fact, it's usually just because they love being around us!
-Cats follow us for attention, head scratches, for entertainment, and for food.
-But if your cat seems to be getting a bit clingy, it might be time to look into the reasons your cat refuses to leave your side — even when you're trying to get some privacy in the bathroom.
+Cats follow us around for various reasons, most of them harmless.
+It's usually just because they love being around us!
+Cats follow us for attention, head scratches, entertainment, and food.
+But if your cat seems clingy, it might be time to look into why it refuses to leave your side — even when you're trying to get some privacy in the bathroom.

 Why Do Cats Follow Their Owners?

-There are many reasons that cause cats to follow us around the house.
+Many reasons cause cats to follow us around the house.
 Since cats aren't as expressive or direct as dogs, sometimes their behaviors can seem like a mystery.
-But cats are actually quite predictable!
-Cats often have a specific reason for everything they do and they love doing whatever is familiar to them.
+But cats are pretty predictable!
+Cats often have a specific reason for everything they do and love doing whatever is familiar to them.
 The main reasons your cat may follow you around is for attention and food, as well as to check out what you are up to.

 Is it Normal For My Cat to Follow Me Everywhere?

 The short answer is.. yes!
 It's very normal for cats to follow owners from room to room.
-Cats are often thought of as solitary creatures but they absolutely love to follow us around!
-While every cat has their own distinct personality, cats generally enjoy being around their family.
+Cats are often considered solitary creatures, but they love to follow us around!
+While every cat has a distinct personality, cats enjoy being around their family.
 This means that they may choose to spend time in whatever room you're currently in.
-More clingy breeds, like the Siamese or the Sphynx, will follow you everywhere, any time.
+More clingy cat breeds, like the Siamese or the Sphynx, will follow you everywhere, at any time.

-We recommend this product line for cat owners:
+We recommend this product line of pet care for cat owners:

 [products ids='5689, 4970, 5685, 302286, 662406' columns='5' limit='5' class='my-shortcode']